 Our NetSuite tips are designed to help you get the most out of using NetSuite.
-This month’s guide is all about managing hard bounces and the importance of maintaining a clean email list.
+In this month’s guide, we’re going to look at how to manage hard bounces and the importance of keeping your email list clean.

 When an email fails to deliver, it ‘bounces’.
-There are many reasons an email can fail to be delivered.
-Some of the reasons for failed delivery are temporary and result in ‘soft bounces’, while a failed delivery that is the result of a permanent issue results in a ‘hard bounce’.
+There are many reasons an email might fail to be delivered.
+Some of these reasons are temporary and result in ‘soft bounces’, while a failed delivery that is the result of a permanent issue results is a ‘hard bounce’.

 Possible reasons for hard bounces: